Branching rules of minuscule representations via a new partial order: Introduction

 The rest of the paper is organized as follows.
-We introduce and study two natural families of posets consisting of integer sequences in Section \ref{sec:sequence_posets}.
-This section does not treat the order $\le_k$ directly, but these families of posets will provide a useful model for the subsequent parts of the paper.
-Section \ref{sec:new_order} introduces the order $\le_k$, compares it with restrictions of the order $\le_J$, and discusses a few basic examples.
+We introduce the order $\le_k$ and study its basic properties in Section \ref{sec:new_order}.
+We introduce a family of posets we call binomial posets in Section \ref{sec:sequence_posets}; the section does not treat the order $\le_k$ directly, but the binomial posets will provide a useful model for the subsequent parts of the paper.
 Sections \ref{sec:type_A} and \ref{sec:other_types} study the poset $\cala_k(P)$ for minuscule posets of type $A$ and of all other types, respectively, culminating in the explicit descriptions of all such posets $\akp$ in Theorem \ref{thm:dist}.
-Section \ref{sec:repthy} establishes a connection between Theorem \ref{thm:dist} and minuscule representations of simply laced simple Lie algebras.
+Section \ref{sec:repthy} explains how the order $\le_k$ relates to branching rules of minuscule representations of simple Lie algebras when applied to minuscule posets.
 Finally, we discuss several open questions related to the order $\le_k$ in Section \ref{sec:conclude}.